npt/libinput-gestures/README.md

 it.
 This also means your `PATH` is not respected of course so you must specify the full path to any command.
-If you need something more complicated, you can add your commands in an executable personal script, e.g. `~/bin/libinput-gestures.sh` e.g. with a `#!/bin/sh` shebang .
+If you need something more complicated, you can add your commands in an executable personal script, e.g. `~/bin/libinput-gestures.sh` with a `#!/bin/sh` shebang.
+Optionally that script can take arguments.
 Run that script by hand until you get it working then configure the script path as your command in your `libinput-gestures.conf`.

 In most cases, `libinput-gestures` automatically determines your touchpad device.
 However, you can specify it in your configuration file